grafana/scribe/README.md

 - Automated testing is non-existent
 - Development tools are limited to defining configuration schemas, which provide a shallow understanding of what each key and value will do.
 - Configuration languages have nuanced syntax which is typically a lot different than standard programming languages.
-- Dependencies / dependency management is often not supported as it's just not a typical configuration language construct.
+- Dependencies / dependency management is often not supported as it's just not a typical configuration language (yaml, json) construct.
 - Lack of debugging means large / extensive pipelines are flaky and make it difficult to diagnose issues.
   - Problems like these are demoralizing and often lead to neglect; no one wants to address issues like these because they're so difficult to debug.
+- Providers are incentivized to keep their YAML from being ran on other platforms.
+CircleCI would probably not like it if I could run a CircleCI pipeline inside Drone or Azure DevOps.

+These problems lead to the development of this tool, **shipwright**.
 A **shipwright** is a person who builds boats.
 Since everything in the Kubernetes world, from Helm to Harbor follows a boat theme, I thought it appropriate to thematically follow.

-The idea behind this application is that it is more of a library than an application.
-Users should, instead of defining this amalgamation of `yaml/json/toml/whatever` and `bash`, define their build, package, and release processes programmatically and deterministically.
+The idea behind `shipwright` is that it is not an application, but a library.
+There is no server.
+Users should, instead of defining this amalgamation of `yaml/json/toml/whatever` and `bash`, define their build, package, and release processes programmatically.
 This opens up a whole world of possibilities, like:

 - Writing unit and integration tests for your build pipeline.
 - Reusing and sharing build, package, and deployment definitions.